dalailama3/RoundTracker/README.md

 2. Display graph of round scores over time
 3. Allow users to comment on other users' rounds
 4. Add a likes/favorites system
+5. Fix glitches caused by using back button
+6. Add more draggable images in chart course page